defifuture/erc20-batched-meta-transactions/README.md

 This means the benchmark is always 36'000 gas.
 Having a constant benchmark will make calculations and cost comparisons easier.

-**D) A relayer sends the batch after it reaches the size of 50 meta txs**
+**D) A relayer sends the batch after it reaches the size of 50 meta transactions**

 Let's say the token is very popular, so there are plenty of people who want to send a meta transaction and the relayer has no trouble getting 50 meta transactions into a single batch.

-**E) A relayer includes (in a batch) no more than 15 meta txs from first-time senders**
+**E) A relayer includes (in a batch) no more than 15 meta transactions from first-time senders**

 Meta transactions coming from first-time senders are the most expensive (because these senders have a zero nonce value).

-Since meta txs from first-time senders do not go below the benchmark, the relayer subsidizes them by charging second-time senders more.
+Since meta transactions from first-time senders do not go below the benchmark, the relayer subsidizes them by charging second-time senders more.

 **F) The relayer wants to earn a margin equivalent to 1000 gas per each meta transaction**